alirezaalj/Spring-Security-Authorization-Service/README.md

 - docker-compose : [Overview of Docker Compose](https://docs.docker.com/compose/ "Overview of Docker Compose")
 - maven  : [How to use or Download](https://maven.apache.org/ "How to use or Download")
 - java 17
-- gamil account or other smtp email account if using gmail first do fallow this two-step
+- gmail account or other smtp email account if using gmail first do fallow this two-step
   1- [Two-Step Verification should be turned off.](https://support.google.com/accounts/answer/1064203?hl=en "Two Step Verification should be turned off.")
   2- [Allow Less Secure App(should be turned on).](https://myaccount.google.com/lesssecureapps "Allow Less Secure App(should be turned on).")